DFE-Digital/schools-experience/README.md

 2. Copy the schema over from the main database - `bundle exec rake parallel:prepare`
 3. Run RSpecs - `bundle exec rake parallel:spec`
 3. Run Cucumber features - `bundle exec rake parallel:features`

-## Feature switches

-We are using [Flipper](https://github.com/jnunemaker/flipper) to manage feature switches within the application.
-Feature switches are persisted to Redis and you can manage the active feature switches using Flipper-UI, which is mounted at `/flipper` behind basic auth.

 ### Common issues running tests